 The annual financial report has been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
-The Company incurred a loss from ordinary activities of \$303,200 for the year ended 30 June 2019 and net cash outflows from operating activities of \$29,910.
-The net working capital deficit position of the Company at 30 June 2019 was \$64,699.
-The ability of the Company to continue to pay its debts as and when they fall due is principally dependent upon the Company successfully raising additional share capital.
+The Company incurred a profit from ordinary activities of \$24,771 for the year ended 30 June 2020 (2019: \$303,200 loss) and net cash outflows from operating activities of \$24,536 (2019: \$29,910).
+The net working capital deficit position of the Company at 30 June 2020 was \$29,928 (2019: \$64,699).
+The ability of the Company to continue to pay its debts as and when they fall due is principally dependent upon the Company successfully raising additional share capital and the successful listing of the Company on the ASX.
 These conditions indicate a material uncertainty that may cast significant doubt about the ability of the Company to continue as a going concern.
 The Directors have prepared a cash flow forecast, which indicates that the Company will have sufficient cash flows to meet all commitments and working capital requirements for the 12 month period from the date of signing this financial report.
 Based on the cash flow forecasts and other factors referred to above, the Directors are satisfied that the going concern basis of preparation is appropriate.